kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

     return X, y
 ```

+Lets see if "is_heading" and "is_list_item" actually add anything (and test our newly paralelized code), lets remove
-If we run training now, we can see that loading the files (at least on my computer) takes about 1/10th the
+those features and and ifwe run training now, we can see that loading the files (at least on my computer) takes about
-time, and we can also see that "is_heading" and "is_list_item" are basically doing nothing.
+1/10th the time (6 seconds instead of 60 secons), and we can also see that "is_heading" and "is_list_item" are
+basically doing nothing.

 ```text
               precision    recall  f1-score   support